Inbibo/shift_docs/docs/reference/nodes/workflow.md

     <figcaption><b>Figure 2</b>: Workflow Node UI.</figcaption>
 </figure>

+When double-clicking on a *Workflow* node, the referenced workflow will be opened in a new tab inside Shift.
+Any changes done to the referenced workflow will be picked up by the *Workflow* node and update its plugs if necessary.

 ### Inputs

 - **File**: This plug of type [FileIn](../nodes#plugs) is used to reference the workflow file (*.sft* extension) that will be executed by the node.
 When the `file` plug content is set, the node will automatically update by creating the input and output plugs corresponding to the sourced workflow inputs and outputs.